 In otherwise healthy adults, amantadine and rimantadine can reduce the severity and duration of signs and symptoms of influenza A illness when administered within 48 hours of illness onset.
 Studies evaluating the efficacy of treatment for children with either amantadine or rimantadine are limited.
 Amantadine was approved for treatment and prophylaxis of all influenza type A virus infections in 1976.
-Although few placebo-controlled studies were conducted to determine the efficacy of amantadine treatment among children prior to approval, amantadine is indicated for treatment and prophylaxis of adults and children ≥1 year of age.
-Rimantadine was approved in 1993 for treatment and prophylaxis in adults but was approved only for prophylaxis in children.
+Although few placebo-controlled studies were conducted to determine the efficacy of amantadine treatment among children before approval, amantadine is indicated for prophylaxis and treatment for adults and children aged \geq 1 year.
+In 1993, rimantadine was approved for treatment and prophylaxis for adults but was approved only for prophylaxis for children.
 Further studies might provide the data needed to support future approval of rimantadine treatment in this age group.

 As with all drugs, amantadine and rimantadine can cause adverse reactions in some persons.
-Such adverse reactions are rarely severe; however, for some categories of patients, severe adverse reactions are more likely to occur.
+Such adverse reactions rarely are severe; however, for some categories of patients, severe adverse reactions are more likely to occur.
 Amantadine has been associated with a higher incidence of adverse central nervous system (CNS) reactions than rimantadine (see Considerations for Selecting Amantadine or Rimantadine for Chemoprophylaxis or Treatment).